Guix Introduction Part 4: Try Guix

 The

-option can specify a command to run when the docker image is started, e.g. to run guile:1 2
+--entry-pointoption can specify a command to run when the docker image is started, e.g. to run guile:1 2# seems the command is relative to the profile path guix pack -f docker --entry-point=bin/guile guileThen the produced image (say renamed to

-docker load -i pack.tar.gz #docker run image-id # assume the image id is "guile" docker run guile
+pack.tar.gz), can be loaded into docker and run as follows andguilewill start automatically:1 2 3 4docker load -i pack.tar.gz #docker run image-id # assume the image id is "guile" docker run guile -

 Also use time-machine to pin package versions